Please ensure Javascript is enabled for purposes of website accessibility

 The ICARUS initiative, an international bottom-up, science-driven technology development of small, cheap and autonomous IoT (Internet of Things) sensing devices for animal movement and behavior is aiming towards this: wearables for wildlife.
 The resulting big data available in the open-source data base Movebank helps understand, monitor, predict and protect life on our planet.

-Featuring Martin Wikelski (Director of the Department of Migration of the Max Planck Institute of Animal Behavior and Honorary Professor at the University of Konstanz), et al.
+Featuring Martin Wikelski (Director of the Department of Migration of the Max Planck Institute of Animal Behavior and Honorary Professor at the University of Konstanz), moderated by Jan Lüdert (Head of Programs at the German Centre for Research and Innovation (DWIH) New York City).

 Biography